OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 ## Supported clients

-Script Lab is supported for Excel, Word, PowerPoint, and Project on the following clients.
+Script Lab is supported for Excel, Word, and PowerPoint on the following clients.

 - Office 365 for Windows
 - Office 365 for Mac
 - Office Online
 - Office 2013 or later for Windows
 - Office 2016 or later for Mac

-> [!NOTE]
-> See [Office Add-in host and platform availability](/office/dev/add-ins/overview/office-add-in-availability) for specifics about Office Add-ins support on each host application.

 ## See also